dydxprotocol/v4-documentation/pages/deposits_and_withdrawals/cli_commands.md

 ### Deposit to Subaccount

-The below cmd allows depositing funds into a subaccount from a sender.
-This can be a self deposit with the sender and recipient address being the same
+The below cmd allows depositing funds into a subaccount (`x/subaccounts`) from a sender's `x/bank` account.
+Typically, this cmd is used to self deposit, which can be done by setting the sender and recipient address to be the same address, as in the provided example.
 ```bash
 dydxprotocold tx sending deposit-to-subaccount <sender_key_or_address> <recipient_address> <recipient_subaccount_number> <quantums> [flags]
 ```